reanahub/reana-client/docs/userguide.rst

    $ export REANA_ACCESS_TOKEN=XXXXXXX

-The token should have been given to you by the REANA cluster administrators.
+The token should be provided to you by the REANA cluster administrators.

 REANA_WORKON
 ~~~~~~~~~~~~